 Traditional surgery requires anywhere from a few days to a couple of weeks of time off work.
 With balloon sinuplasty, the patient can often return to work within one to two days.
 Both procedures can be performed under general anesthesia or local anesthesia with sedation.
 With the Honrubia Technique for balloon sinuplasty, general anesthesia is used to help ensure the patient stays relaxed through the procedure and reduce complications.
 Balloon sinuplasty is generally done in a doctor’s office, rather than a hospital or surgical center.

 When undergoing traditional surgery bone and/or tissue are often removed.
 This results in the lengthy – and sometimes painful – recovery time required.
 Balloon sinuplasty works with the natural openings and thus causes less damage and has a much lower risk of scarring.
-Because of the bleeding, traditional surgery often requires uncomfortable packing of the nose afterwards, which is not necessary with balloon sinuplasty.
+Because of the bleeding, traditional surgery often requires uncomfortable packing of the nose afterward, which is not necessary with balloon sinuplasty.

 However, not all patients are best served by balloon sinuplasty.
 If you have a deviated nasal septum or enlarged polyps, you will need traditional surgery to correct the problem.